seohsirk/next-supabase-ai-template/README.md

 pnpm run supabase:app-name:start
 ```

-And to stop the Supabase server, you can use the following command:
+Instead, to stop the Supabase server, you can use the following command:

 ```bash
 # Stop the Supabase server